Carlito (wrestler): Independent circuit (2010–2023)

 Colón won Family Wrestling Entertainment's Heavyweight Championship on October 6, 2012, in main event of House of Hardcore's first show, defeating previous champions Tommy Dreamer and Mike Knox in a three-way match.
 In March 2013, Colón won the Millennium Wrestling Federation's Undisputed Championship.
 He had previously performed for the promotion, mostly in matches involving Benny Jux (David Bentubo) between 2011 and 2012.
 On June 21, 2013, he dropped the FWE Heavyweight Championship to John Hennigan.
-The following day, Colón defeated Mike Bennett in HOH.
-In July 2013, he made a one-night appearance for All American Wrestling by headlining the promotion's Scars and Stripes event, in which Keith Walker was booked as the winner.
-On October 12, 2013, Colón lost to Dreamer in the first round of the FWE Open Weight Grand Prix.
-On November 9, 2013, he and Rosita defeated Tara and Stevie Richards at House of Hardcore 3.
-On November 30, 2013, at WrestleCade, Carlito was defeated by Matt Hardy for the WrestleCade championship.
-Colón was a member of the International Wrestling Federation's inaugural roster, where he debuted with a win over Willie Mack.